|On-line resources from the

 American Theme Parks and the Landscapes of Mass Culture by Steve Mills Disney World in Florida has become the yardstick by which theme parks throughout the world are judged, but its influence spreads far beyond the design of tourist attractions, and even impacts on the design of shopping malls and residential districts.
 However, with their emphasis on creating a tidy, idealised and self-contained world, do they run the danger of excluding the poor and the disadvantaged from a growing range of public facilities?
 In this wide-ranging article, Steve Mills investigates the pervasive influence of the Disney concept and philosophy.

 American Studies Resources Centre, Aldham Robarts Library, Liverpool John Moores University, Maryland Street, Liverpool L1 9DE, United Kingdom

 The views expressed are those of the contributors, and not necessarily those of the Centre, the College or the University.

-© 1998, Liverpool Community College, Liverpool John Moores University and the Contributors.
+© 1998, City of Liverpool College, Liverpool John Moores University and the Contributors.